tardis-sn/tardis/docs/running/tardis_widgets/using_widgets.rst

 By selecting a wavelength range on the spectrum plot, you can see the species that produced the features within that range.
-This is determined by counting the number of escaping packets that experienced their last interaction with each ion.
+This is determined by counting the number of escaping packets that experienced their last interaction with each species.
 Packets can be filtered by the wavelength at which they were absorbed or emitted, using the toggle buttons.

 You can then click on a species to see the packets count for each last line